 A good multivitamin is also highly recommended, and minerals in particular are very important, as are beta carotene, niacin, vitamin C and vitamin E.

-And finally co-enzyme Q10 helps to prevent the oxidation of LDL, as well as helping to lower blood pressure.
+This helps to prevent the oxidation of LDL, as well as helping to lower blood pressure.

-Don't Smoke, And Only Use Alcohol In Moderation
+Don't Smoke, and Only Use Alcohol in Moderation

 Smoking is highly inflammatory and causes inflammation of the blood vessels.
-It also raises LDL and triglycerides, and lowers HDL.
+It also raises LDL and triglycerides and lowers HDL.

-Alcohol is fine in moderation as it can raise HDL and lower LDL slightly, but it does increase triglycerides so should not be used in excess.
+Alcohol is fine in moderation, as it can raise HDL and lower LDL slightly, but it does increase triglycerides, so should not be used in excess.